-In August 2020, CAISO operated about 150 MWs of batteries, nearly all of which participated as resource adequacy capacity, the compensation for which made up a large component of the resource's total revenues.
+&lt;sup>180 In August 2020, CAISO operated about 150 MWs of batteries, nearly all of which participated as resource adequacy capacity, the compensation for which made up a large component of the resource's total revenues.
 Energy storage could participate in the day-ahead and real-time markets, but the majority of the 150 MWs provided very little energy.
 Ibid, p.
 18.

-Additionally, possibly contributing to this outcome, CAISO considered that it was unclear whether price spreads in the electricity market are sufficient to clear any hurdle that would make it economic for these resources to shift large quantities of energy, due in part to data showing that the average maximum possible spreads to move 4 hours of energy during the day were just over \$40/MWh.
+&lt;sup>181 Additionally, possibly contributing to this outcome, CAISO considered that it was unclear whether price spreads in the electricity market are sufficient to clear any hurdle that would make it economic for these resources to shift large quantities of energy, due in part to data showing that the average maximum possible spreads to move 4 hours of energy during the day were just over \$40/MWh.
 Ibid, p.
 19.

-156 Ibid p.
+&lt;sup>182 Ibid p.
 20.

-In contrast to this, the SPP market allows for intra-day changes to the mitigated energy offer curve for batteries, but they must follow the Mitigated Offer Development Guidelines and be validated by the market monitor.
-See Southwest Power Pool, 18 May 2022, Market Protocols: SPP Integrated Market Place Revision 89.
-Clause 8.2.2.3, (online).
+&lt;sup>184 In contrast to this, the SPP market allows for intra-day changes to the mitigated energy offer curve for batteries, but they must follow the Mitigated Offer Development Guidelines and be validated by the market monitor.
+See Southwest Power Pool, 18 May 2022, Market Protocols: SPP Integrated Market Place Revision 89, clause 8.2.2.3, (online).